AstroMen/AstroMen.github.io/Distributed_Web_Crawler_Design.md

 ### Fault Tolerance
    - Both Kafka and Cassandra are designed for high availability

+### Resilience
+   - With the inherent fault tolerance of distributed systems, your web crawler is less likely to suffer from outages.

 ### Deduplication
    - Using Bloom filters or similar to avoid re-crawling the same URLs

+### Cost Efficiency
+   - With distributed systems, you can harness the power of multiple machines, often leading to cost savings.

 ## 5. Possible Improvements